Training a classifier using PyTorch Lightning¶

 return torchvision.models.resnet18(pretrained=False, num_classes=10)

-Define the structure of our dataset¶
+Define the schema of our dataset¶

 [ ]: